 Good Behaviour Bonds in South Australia

-Under a good behaviour bond, a person who has been found guilty of an offence promises to be of good behaviour for a set period of time up to 3 years.
+Under a good behaviour bond, a person who has been found guilty of an offence promises to be of good behaviour for a set period of time (up to three years).
 During that time they may or may not be under the supervision of a community corrections officer.
+A bond usually involves a condition that a sum of money is forfeited if the bond is breached.
+A bond may also have a suspended term of imprisonment attached to it, which the offender may be ordered to serve if they breach the conditions of the bond.

-Generally, the legislation that governs the making of good behaviour bonds in South Australia and the conditions which may be imposed under a bond is the Criminal Law (Sentencing) Act 1988.
+The legislation that governs the making of good behaviour bonds in South Australia and the conditions which may be imposed under a bond is the Sentencing Act 2017.

 Varying, revoking or discharging good behaviour bonds in South Australia